 Semi-decision Rules Depending on how ispair computes we can deduce various pieces of information.
-If we know that ispair $(t_1, t_2, t_3)$ always computes to $t_2$ and cannot compute to $t_3$ then we know that $t_1$ is a pair.
-If we know that ispair $(t_1, t_2, t_3)$ always computes to $t_3$ and cannot compute to $t_2$ then we know that $t_1$ is not a pair.
+If we know that ispair (t_1, t_2, t_3) always computes to t_2 and cannot compute to t_3 then we know that t_1 is a pair.
+If we know that ispair (t_1, t_2, t_3) always computes to t_3 and cannot compute to t_2 then we know that t_1 is not a pair.
 These properties are captured by the following two rules:

-$^{7}$ Appendix A provides a characterization of the terms that satisfy that property.
+$^{^7}$ The expanded version of this article provides a characterization of the terms that satisfy that property.

-&lt;sup>8 The proofs that the rules introduced in this section are valid w.r.t.
-Allen's PER (Partial Equivalence Relations) semantics [2,3] are presented in Appendix E.
+8 The proofs that the rules introduced in this section are valid w.r.t.
+Allen's PER (Partial Equivalence Relations) semantics [2,3] are presented in the expanded version of this article.